fudgepop01/kaitai_ide_vscode/README.md

 8. wait for it to process and send all the data
 9. enjoy your visualization

-> **Note**: currently the compiler only operates in "eager" mode.
-This will be updated to include
-> a lazy mode in a future release.
-> **Avoid processing extremely large/complex files or else vscode may become unresponsive.**

 To generate a new parser from a ksy file in a target language, right click on a ksy file and select "compile to target language".
 A prompt will appear where you choose the target langugae of choice.
 Pick the language and a parser will be generated from the ksy.